Revolutionizing software in the robotics industry: Insights from Dr. Alexandra Mikityuk of Staex

 Alexandra:

-In the last year, we've crystallised a good segment for us: there are always companies that have over 50 robots.
+In the last year, we've crystallized a good segment for us: there are always companies that have over 50 robots.
 And when they start to provision robots not only in one factory, but in two or three factories, the network setup becomes quite complex and you can't scale that easily.
 And that's actually a starting point where they start to hire more people in an IT team, where we as Staex say it's actually much more than you need when you use Staex, for example.
 And that's actually where it really hurts and they then start looking into Staex and trying it out.

 Helmut: